Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix D - Robustness Snopes Sample Operationalization

 \emph{Robustness Fake-News Sharers that Indicate No Location}

-We only included fake-news sharers in our sample for whom we could identify the location - accessed via the self-provided information on Twitter.
-We did so in order to be 1) able to compare fake-news sharers to other groups based on this information (red vs. blue states), and 2) use the location as a matching criterion to create our matched sample.
+We only included fake news sharers in our sample for whom we could identify the location, who were accessed via the self-provided information on Twitter.
+We did so to be 1) able to compare fake-news sharers to other groups based on this information (red vs. blue vs. swing states) and 2) use the location as a matching criterion to create our matched sample.

 To verify whether our results are robust to the focus on users that provide their location on their Twitter profile, we collected the tweets for a random sample of fake-news sharers that did not provide their location and were thus excluded from the original Snopes sample of fake-news sharers.
 We compare the sub-sample of fake-news sharers that did not provide their location (842 users) to the Snopes sample of fake-news sharers that did provide their location and to the random sample.
-Table B1 below shows all differences between the two fake-news sharer samples and the random group.
+Table B1 below shows all the differences between the two fake-news sharer groups and the random group.
 We find that the differences between the fake-news sharers and the random group persist when comparing fake-news sharers that did not indicate their location.
-Focusing on the key textual cues we identified in our exploratory analysis (power, anger, religion) and comparing the fake-news sharer group that did not indicate their location (NFN), the fake-news sharer group that indicated their location (FN), and the random sharer group, we find:
+Focusing on the key textual cues we identified in our exploratory analysis (power, anger) and comparing the fake-news sharer group that did not indicate their location (NFN), the fake-news sharer group that indicated their location (FN), and the random sharer group, we find: